-Interested in joining a new kind of book club?
-One that is open to everyone no matter where you live?
-The meeting place for the book club is this website.
-This new book club (click on the link) is called Stories From the Land, and features Jerry’s seven novels.
+Interested in joining a book club that is open to everyone, no matter where you live?
+The meeting place for this book club is this website.

 Here’s how it works.
-You buy a copy of the featured book—see below for how to do that—or borrow a copy from your library.
-Then, over a period of six weeks, you read the book, and make comments or post questions in the comments section at the bottom of this page or the Stories From the Land webpage (see the menu bar above).
-I have posed some questions on the book club webpage to get you started.
-You also can access the book club in the menu above.
+You buy a copy of the featured book or borrow a copy from your library.
+Then, over a period of a month, you read the book, and make comments or post questions in the comments section at the bottom of this page.

 For each book, I will pose some questions to guide you in your reading.
 I will respond to your questions and comments, as well as ask additional questions as the reading period continues.